PBozmarov/multiperson-detect/README.md

+# Problem
+This project provides an end-to-end solution to ensure people are verifying their identities online of their own free will, not under pressure from others.
+We're developing tools to detect when more than one person might be involved in the verification process, keeping online identity checks safe and truly voluntary.

 # multiperson-detect
 Model that returns 1 if the video contains more than one person at any given moment, 0 otherwise.